Martin Short: 2000–2007: Primetime Glick

 Short starred as Jiminy Glick on Comedy Central's Primetime Glick (2001–2003), where he interviewed performers and celebrities as the character Jiminy Glick.
-The New York Times in 2002 referred to the character as "the most unpredictable and hilariously uninhibited comic creation to hit TV since Bart Simpson was in diapers."
+The New York Times in 2002 called Glick "the most unpredictable and hilariously uninhibited comic creation to hit TV since Bart Simpson was in diapers."
 In 2004, he wrote and starred in Jiminy Glick in Lalawood with Jan Hooks as his wife, Dixie Glick.
-In 2003, Short took to the stage once again in the critically acclaimed Los Angeles run of The Producers.
-Short played the role of the accountant, Leo Bloom, opposite Jason Alexander's Max Bialystock.
+In 2003, Short took to the stage again in the critically acclaimed Los Angeles run of The Producers.
+He played the accountant, Leo Bloom, opposite Jason Alexander's Max Bialystock.
 Although the role of Leo Bloom was originated on Broadway by Matthew Broderick, Mel Brooks first approached Short about doing the part opposite Nathan Lane.
-On the subject, Short has stated in numerous interviews that, while he was thrilled by the opportunity, the idea of having to move his family from their Los Angeles home to New York for a year was less than ideal and ultimately proved a deal-breaker.
+Short has said that, while he was thrilled by the opportunity, the idea of having to move his family from their Los Angeles home to New York for a year ultimately proved a deal-breaker.

 In 2006, he starred in another film with Tim Allen, The Santa Clause 3: The Escape Clause.
 In addition to his own series, Short has guest starred on several shows including Arrested Development (episode titled "Ready, Aim, Marry Me!", 2005), Muppets Tonight (1996), Law & Order: Special Victims Unit, and Weeds.
 He joined the FX drama Damages as lawyer Leonard Winstone in 2010.
 Short also provided the voices of several animated film characters, such as Stubbs in We're Back!
 A Dinosaur's Story (1993), Hubie in The Pebble and the Penguin (1995), Huy in The Prince of Egypt (1998), Ooblar in Jimmy Neutron: Boy Genius (2001), B.E.N. in Treasure Planet (2002), Preminger in Barbie as the Princess and the Pauper (2004), Thimbletack the Brownie in The Spiderwick Chronicles (2008), Mr. Frankenstein/Mr. Bergermesiter/Nassor in Frankenweenie (2012), Stefano the sea lion in Madagascar 3: Europe's Most Wanted (2012), Kurokawa in the English dub of Hayao Miyazaki's The Wind Rises (2013), and The Jester in Legends of Oz: Dorothy's Return (2013).